-(this copy is for home use) I, the undersigned student, accept membership in the Avon Lake Band program and understand I am responsible for all policies set forth in the band handbook.
+(this copy is for home use)

+I, the undersigned student, accept membership in the Avon Lake Band program and understand I am responsible for all policies set forth in the band handbook.
 I fully agree to carry out my responsibilities to the very best of my abilities.
-Student Signature Date my child to be an active member of the Avon Lake rmission to attend all band functions.
-Furthermore Parent Signature Date Avon Lake Band Con tract of Mutual Consent opy to Mr. Brunger) in the Avon Lake Band program and understand I and handbook.
-I fully agree to carry out my Student Signature Date my child to be an active member of the Avon Lake rmission to attend all band functions.
-Furthermore Parent Signature Date
+Student Signature Date I, the undersigned parent or guardian, have read and understand the policies as set forth in the band handbook.
+I also grant full permission for my child to be an active member of the Avon Lake Band program and this form serves as a permission slip for all school trips (games, OMEA, etc.).
+In addition, my child has full permission to attend all band functions.
+Furthermore, I understand that I must meet all financial obligations and volunteer for at least 3 events (i.e. concession stand, chaperone, uniforms, etc.) Parent Signature Datetear here.....
+Avon Lake Band Contract of Mutual Consent (Return this copy to Mr. Brunger) I, the undersigned student, accept membership in the Avon Lake Band program and understand I am responsible for all policies set forth in the band handbook.
+I fully agree to carry out my responsibilities to the very best of my abilities.
+Student Signature Date I, the undersigned parent or guardian, have read and understand the policies as set forth in the band handbook.
+I also grant full permission for my child to be an active member of the Avon Lake Band program and this form serves as a permission slip for all school trips (games, OMEA, etc.).
+In addition, my child has full permission to attend all band functions.
+Furthermore, I understand that I must meet all financial obligations and volunteer for at least 3 events (i.e. concession stand, chaperone, uniforms, etc.) Parent Signature Date